mmandina/mmandina/README.md

 A sailor turned SWE
 -------------------------

-Taught myself programming after years of sailing deep sea vessels.
+Self-taught web-developer after years of sailing deep sea vessels.
 Most recently worked as a deck officer aboard the USNS MERCY, a US hospital ship in the pacific ocean.

 * 🌍  I'm based in New York
 * 🧠  I'm working with MERN stack web development